-Published statistics suggest that three in five North American dentists will be victims of employee-perpetrated fraud at some point in their careers.
+There are a lot of “urban myths” about embezzlement that will not disappear.
+As a result, embezzlement is flourishing in dentistry.
+Published statistics suggest that 70% of North American dentists will be victims of employee-perpetrated fraud at some point in their careers.

-As a private investigator specializing in investigation of embezzlement against dentists, understandably I have spent considerable time examining dentistry’s apparent failure to control this epidemic.
-My view is that the approach that has been taken is misguided.
+As a private investigator specializing in the investigation of embezzlement against dentists, understandably I have spent considerable time examining dentistry’s apparent failure to control this epidemic.

 Much has been written on this topic (including by some “stars” of dental consulting) and yet I think that these well-intentioned authors have unfortunately learned the wrong lessons from the embezzlement that they have seen.
 After that bold statement, I owe you some explanation.
 The articles I refer to have enticing titles like “How to Prevent Fraud in Your Dental Office,” and they outline some internal control measures that supposedly result in fraud prevention.

 I have been investigating dental office embezzlement for over two decades, and I will confess that for the first 15 years of my career, I also believed that embezzlement could be prevented if an office would just implement enough controls.
 My company, Prosperident, even considered offering some kind of “controls remediation” service.

 My epiphany happened while discussing an interesting embezzlement with one of my senior investigators.
 We were investigating an office where the dentist, not realizing at the time that embezzlement was happening, had changed some office procedures.
 By happenstance, one of these changes (requiring the dentist to approve all write-offs of patient balances) directly thwarted the thief’s primary methodology.